 In this study, a tracer curve is used to analyze settling tank performance in which the given tank is firstly evaluated with the previous study.
-The results of the evaluation were homogenized with the study and similar outcomes were generated.
-Then, the effect of tank depth variation, baffle height, and tank diameter were investigated.
+The results of the evaluation were homogenized with the study, and similar outcomes were generated.
+Then, the effects of tank depth variation, baffle height, and tank diameter were investigated.
 It was determined that a greater tank depth increases the discharge time.
 Also, when the tank depth is higher, the effluent concentration is lower.
-Comparing baffle heights of 1.52 and 2.13m showed that the discharge time is wider with a baffle height of 1.52 m.
+Comparing baffle heights of 1.52 and 2.13 m showed that the discharge time is wider with a baffle height of 1.52 m.
 Therefore, smaller baffle heights are effective in delaying the effluent discharge time.
-Tank diameter variation analysis indicated that a larger tank diameter results in a greater discharge time, which is evident for a tank depth of 51.82m compared with 45.72m.
+Tank diameter variation analysis indicated that a larger tank diameter results in a greater discharge time, which is evident for a tank depth of 51.82 m compared with 45.72 m.
 The time in which a tank gets polluted and the effluent becomes concentrated also depends on tank depth and diameter.
-That is more when the tank depth and diameter are considered for larger sizes.
+For larger tanks the time increases when the tank depth and diameter are considered for larger sizes.